sparkflows/sparkflows-docs/docs/azure/running-on-standalone.rst

 Below are the overall steps for installing Fire Insights on VM.

-- *ssh into the Azure VM*
+- *SSH into the Azure VM*
-- *Download Fire Insights* from https://www.sparkflows.io/download
+- *Download Fire Insights* from the link provided here: https://www.sparkflows.io/download
 - *Unzip it*
 - *Create H2 Database*
 - *Start Fire*